PayBy/botim-money-docs/docs/3_Payment/OrderCreation/_in-app.md

 - **appId**   <span style={{color:" #7d8793"}}>String</span> <span style={{color:"#f19938"}}>Required</span>

-  Your app needs to be registered with PayBy.
+  Your app needs to be registered with Botim Money Business.
 Botim Money Business will assign an app id after successful registration.
 Please log in to the portal and visit [Setting - Developers - My Apps] to register your application.

   Example value: 20211222000000241